Armelle Deutsch

 Armelle Deutsch (born 22 February 1979) is a French actress.

+Early life and career

-Armelle was born in the Bouches-du-Rhône.
+Deutsch was born in the Bouches-du-Rhône.
 At the age of 13, Deutsch started acting classes and joined her first theatre group within Le Théâtre d'Astroméla.
 She then, plays a few plays, directed by Akel Akian in Marseille.
 At the age of 18, she decides to finish her acting training in Paris and enrolls at the famous Cours Florent.
 She then conducts the auditions in the hopes of landing a role on the big screen.

-One of her first appearances that made her known was in Francis Veber's comedy Le Placard, in which she plays Michèle Laroque.

-Following the success of the movie, Armelle increases her appearances and becomes a well-known actress in France.
-Since, she has appeared in more than sixty films since 2000.

-Private life

-Armelle met actor Thomas Jouannet, a Swiss actor on the set of the TV drama "L'Affaire Dominici" in 2003.
-The two actors fall in love at first sight and never leave each other.
-On June 26, 2010, they got married.
-They have two kids.

-The pair lives in a quiet village in Loir-et-Cher.